 Windy City Sweets

-You’ll feel like a kid in a candy store at Windy City Sweets in Boystown.
+You’ll feel like a kid in a candy store at Windy City Sweets in Northalsted (also known as Boystown).
 There’s candy as far as the eye can see — stacked on shelves and tables, filling glass counters, and pouring from jars.
 Find your favorite classic candies from when you were a kid, plus the shop’s own one-of-a-kind creations you’ve never tried before.
 In the back of the store, you can order scoops of homemade ice cream to enjoy on their outdoor patio.
 3308 W. Broadway St.